stakkr-org/stakkr/README.md

 ## Restart the servers
-Run `lamp restart` to restart all applications.
+Run `lamp restart` to restart all applications (_because you changed the config.ini or you overriden the php or mysql configuration_).

 ## Status